Many people experience hot flashes and night sweats during menopause and perimenopause. They can reduce or prevent these symptoms in a number of ways.

-According to some estimates, the occurrence of hot flashes may run for an average of 5.2 years.
-And the earlier in life they occur, the longer time period they may last.
+According to some estimates, the occurrence of hot flashes may run for an average of

 Changes in these hormone levels affect the action of other hormones that are responsible for regulating the body’s temperature.
 This causes the characteristic feelings of sudden warmth, flushing, and excessive sweating.

 The frequency of hot flashes and night sweats differ between people.
 Some only experience occasional hot flashes while, for others, the symptoms can get in the way of daily life.

 Although some women learn to deal with menopause-related hot flashes and night sweats and can live a normal life with them, for other women they can be quite disturbing.

 People can try the following methods to reduce or prevent menopausal hot flashes and night sweats: